 - §18-2-6.
-Classification and standardization of schools; standards for degrees and diplomas; certificates of proficiency; establishment of alternative education programs. - (a) The state board shall promulgate rules for the accreditation, classification and standardization of all schools in the state, except institutions of higher education, and shall determine the minimum standards for granting diplomas and certificates of proficiency by those schools. - (1) The certificates of proficiency shall include specific information regarding the graduate's skills, competence and readiness for employment or honors and advanced education and shall be granted, along with the diploma, to every eligible high school graduate. - (2) The certificate of proficiency shall include the program of study major completed by the student only for those students who have completed the required major courses, or higher level courses, advanced placement courses, college courses or other more rigorous substitutes related to the major, and the recommended electives.

-(3) Beginning in the 2016-2017 school year, one of the minimum standards for granting diplomas and certificates of proficiency shall include a requirement that, in order to graduate from high school or obtain a General Educational Development (GED) diploma, a pupil must correctly answer at least sixty of the one hundred questions listed on a test that is identical to the civics portion of the naturalization test used by the United States Citizenship and Immigration Services.
+Classification and standardization of schools; standards for degrees and diplomas; certificates of proficiency; establishment of alternative education programs. - (a) The state board shall promulgate rules for the accreditation, classification and standardization of all schools in the state, except institutions of higher education, and shall determine the minimum standards for granting diplomas and certificates of proficiency by those schools. - (1) The certificates of proficiency shall include specific information regarding the graduate's skills, competence and readiness for employment or honors and advanced education and shall be granted, along with the diploma, to every eligible high school graduate. - (2) The certificate of proficiency shall include the program of study major completed by the student only for those students who have completed the required major courses, or higher level courses, advanced placement courses, college courses or other more rigorous substitutes related to the major, and the recommended electives. - (3) Beginning with the 2016-2017 school year, a minimum standard for receiving a diploma or General Educational Development (GED) diploma shall include correctly answering at least sixty questions of a one hundred-question civics test. - (A) For the purposes of this subdivision, "civics test" means the one hundred questions that officers of the United States Citizenship and Immigration Services use to test applicants for